ipfs/ipfs-docs/docs/how-to/companion-x-ipfs-path-header.md

 IPFS Companion can redirect traditional HTTP requests to IPFS if the `x-ipfs-path` response header is provided.

+Additionally, the Brave browser will display an “Open using IPFS” button on the address bar when this header is returned by a tab’s main document frame.

 ## Overview

 IPFS HTTP gateways can return an `x-ipfs-path` header with each response.
 The value of the header is the IPFS path of the returned payload.